 For those wishing to apply for QEST Apprenticeship funding, this application round has now closed for 2016.
 If you wish to apply for Apprenticeship Funding, the application process will open in June 2017.

 Please read *Apprenticeships* FAQs page for further information or contact the QEST office on the number and email at the bottom of the page.

 When can I apply?

 The Apprenticeship applications process opens in June and closes in August.
-The assessment stages begin soon after the applications close and continue until October.
+The assessment stages begin soon after the applications close and continue until October, concluding with an Interview.